a033026335/BurpAPIsExtension/README.md

 3: you can just click the send to repeater tab button.
 Then all HTTP requests should have the corresponding endpoint name in the order in which it was imported.")

+Note:

+There is an additional Python script that you can download where users can upload Postman or Insomnia collections and format HTTP requests and scoped endpoints as output.
+Please see the following GitHub page for Parse_scope.